Natounet/CTF-Container-Manager/README.md

 # CTF Container Manager

 CTF Container Manager is a lightweight tool designed to streamline the management of Docker-based challenges for Capture The Flag \(CTF\) events.
-It provides a remote interface for teams hosting challenges to start, stop, and restart containers via a TCP connection using `netcat`.
+It provides a remote interface for teams hosting challenges to start, stop, and restart containers via a TCP/TLS connection using `openssl`.

 ---